techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 Here's an overview of how to create an app-powered task using the [Create businessScenarioTask](/graph/api/businessscenarioplanner-post-tasks) API.

 What differentiates an app-powered task from a standard task is the presence of a specific attachment.
-This attachment includes a link (reference URL) to the destination Teams app experience, which enables Planner to recognize the task as an app-powered task.
+This attachment contains a link (reference URL) to the destination experience in the Teams app, which enables Planner to recognize the task as an app-powered task.

 Note that the API refers to task attachments as [references](/graph/api/resources/plannerexternalreferences?view=graph-rest-beta).